mohdshadadhossain/AdventureWorks-Sales-Analysis/README.md

 Visualizations: Various graphs, charts, and dashboards were created to provide a visual representation of the data and highlight key trends and patterns.

+# How to Use the Power BI Report
+Download the Power BI report file Churn Case Study.pbix.
+Install Power BI Desktop, if you don't have it installed already.
+Open Power BI Desktop and open the downloaded file.
+Once the report is loaded, you can interact with the visuals, apply filters, and explore the customer churn analysis.
 Files Included

 SAS Analysis File: You can find the SAS file used for statistical analysis in the repository.